 - Assessment of wood properties and performance – particularly timber grown in the UK

-- Timber grading and resource assessment/segregation
+- Timber grading and performance requirements for structural timber

 - Understanding wood-water relations and their effect on timber products